uikit/uikit/README.md

 Run `gulp` to lint, build and minify the release.

 ```
-gulp
+gulp [-t themename]
 ```

 The built version of UIkit will be put in the `/dist` subdirectory.

-Enter the following, so Gulp will watch your working directory and compile LESS files automatically everytime you hit save.
-After running <code>gulp watch</code> you can also visit http://localhost:3000/tests/ to see the impact of your changes in realtime.
+Pass a theme name parameter to only build the specified theme.

+### Browsersync

 ```
-gulp watch
+gulp watch [-t themename]
 ```

+After running `gulp watch` a new browser instance will open, pointing to the uikit folder - http://localhost:3000/.
+The browser window will reload anytime you modify a source file.
+To speed up the build and reload process you can pass a theme name parameter to only watch the specified theme.

 ## Versioning